Man at center of tribal jurisdictional issue sentenced in federal court

-A federal judge on Monday signed off on a shortened prison term for a man at the center of a jurisdictional fight for prosecution rights in Oklahoma’s Indian Country.
+A federal judge signed off on a shortened prison term Monday for a man at the center of a jurisdictional fight in Oklahoma’s Indian Country.

-Castro-Huerta, 37, had previously agreed with federal prosecutors to a seven-year prison term in exchange for a guilty plea to child neglect charges in Indian Country.
+Castro-Huerta, 37, had previously agreed with federal prosecutors to a seven-year prison term in exchange for pleading guilty to child neglect charges in Indian Country.

-But the plea agreement also granted Castro-Huerta credit for time he had already served either on the state conviction or while in federal custody on the child neglect charge.
+But the plea agreement granted Castro-Huerta credit for time he had already served on the state conviction and while in federal custody on the child neglect charge.

-Eagan calculated that Castro-Huerta had already served about 70 months of his 35-year state prison sentence before his judgment and sentence were overturned by the state Court of Criminal Appeals.
-Coupled with the 10 months he has served in jail while in federal custody, Eagan estimated that Castro-Huerta could serve out his federal sentence by the end of this year.
+Eagan calculated that he had already served about 70 months of his 35-year state prison sentence before his judgment and sentence were overturned by the state Court of Criminal Appeals.
+Coupled with the 10 months he has served in jail while in federal custody, she estimated that he could serve out his federal sentence by the end of this year.

 Tulsa County District Attorney Steve Kunzweiler said Monday that other appeal issues unrelated to Castro-Huerta’s jurisdictional claims are yet to be decided by the Court of Criminal Appeals.